Print

 3. In a bowl, mix the tamari and maple syrup together, add the cubed tofu and gently toss to coat.
 Then sprinkle on the nutritional yeast and gently toss again.

-4. Then spread the cubes out on a silicone mat or parchment paper-lined baking tray.
-Bake for 40 minutes, flipping halfway through.
+4. Then spread the cubes out on a prepared baking tray.
+Bake for 35-40 minutes or until golden brown.
+Flipping halfway through.

 5. Meanwhile, make your rice and prepare the peanut sauce.

-7. When the tofu is done, portion out the rice, tofu, kale, mango, and veggies into large serving bowls.
+7. When the tofu is done, portion out the rice, tofu, mango, cucumber, red bell peppers, and kale into large serving bowls.
 Then top with the peanut sauce.

 Notes